JacksonLee45/OOAD4448/README.md

 Repository for Project 1 for CSCI 4448 (Object Oriented Analysis and Design).

 ### Teammates:
-- No one else, my original teammated out of the semester.
+- No one else, my original teammate dropped out of the semester.
 The Professor is aware.

 ### Issues Encountered:
 - This was my first time working in Java so it took some time initially to get used to the syntax.